dbochicchio/matterbridge-webhooks/docs/MIGRATION_GUIDE.md

-# Migration Summary: HTTP Endpoints for Matterbridge
+# Getting Started with Device Configuration

+This guide explains how to configure devices for Matterbridge.

-## What Changed
+## Key Concepts

-The plugin has been enhanced to support per-device configuration with multiple HTTP endpoints for different actions.
-This allows you to map various device types to Matterbridge with flexible HTTP control.
+The plugin lets you configure devices to work with HTTP APIs.
+Each device has endpoints - API calls - for different actions like turning on/off or adjusting brightness.

 ## Key New Features

 ### 1. **Per-Device Type Configuration**

 - Each device can now have its own type (Outlet, Switch, Light, DimmableLight, Scene)
 - No longer limited to a single global device type

 ### 2. **Multiple HTTP Endpoints**

 - **on**: Endpoint called when turning device ON
 - **off**: Endpoint called when turning device OFF
 - **brightness**: Endpoint called when adjusting brightness (DimmableLight only)

 ### 3. **HTTP Method Support**

 - **GET**: Parameters as query strings
 - **POST**: Parameters in JSON body
 - **PUT**: Parameters in JSON body (new!)

 ### 4. **Dynamic Parameter Substitution**

 - Use placeholders like `${brightness}` or `${level}` in URLs
 - Placeholders are replaced with actual values when requests are made
 - Custom parameters can be included in each endpoint

 ### 5. **New Device Types**

 - **DimmableLight**: Light with brightness control (0-100%)
 - **Scene**: Momentary trigger that auto-turns off